rfabbri/vxd/README.txt

 - GUI and I/O: Processes in dbdet/pro for sdet are added in LEMSVXL, so that a LEMSVXL GUI can have both dbdet and sdet versions, the latter being suffixed with 'vxl'.
-In order to avoid rewriting visualizers / tableaux renderers for sdet_edgemap and other structures, the VXL version of the processes will convert the structures to dbdet versions.
+In order to avoid rewriting visualizers / tableaux renderers for sdet\_edgemap and other structures, the VXL version of the processes will *convert* the structures to dbdet versions on the fly.
 That is, we will not create sdet versions of dbdet_edgemap_storage, dbdet_sel_storage, dbdet_edgemap_tableau, etc, for now.

-- We encourage new users to use the more stable sdet library unless there is significant experimental functionality in dbdet to be used.
+- The team encourages new users to use the more stable sdet library unless there is significant experimental functionality in dbdet to be used.

-The main changes we have carried out are outlined as follows

-- We have implemented minor improvements to the available third order edge detector in sdet using recent changes from dbdet.
-  - These improvements did not change the functionality of the edge detector, as shown by an automated test to compare the sdet and dbdet versions in dbdet/algo/test_edgemap
-  - Such test documents the API differences:
-    - the dbdet edge detector API is just a function call
-    - the sdet one is a class with separate parameters, which was there in sdet aready and we also think it works best and is more extensible.
-  - The only internal difference between the sdet and dbdet edge detectors is that the sdet edge detector returns a vector of vdgl_edgels, in which the orientation is represented by an angle.
-The symbolic edge linker requires an edge map which uses sdet_edgel (equal to dbdet_edgel) which stores orientation as tan(angle).
-So currently one has to convert between the two prior to applying the symbolic edge linker.
-We are thinking about changing this to be uniform as well, to avoid slow conversions.
-Perhaps default to sdet_edgel and have a conversion function to vdgl_edgel?
-Not sure.

-- The symbolic edge linker has been ported as-is
-  - the new sdet API is the same as the dbdet one, as can beseen from these identical tests: dbdet/algo/tests/test_sel.cxx and sel/tests/test_sel.cxx
+  However, in practice everyone with access to the internal repository has just used dbdet.

+- The main changes between sdet and dbdet have carried out by hand, eg, analyzing API differences and inserting appropriate research changes from dbdet in a case by case fashion.
 - some useful pre and post-processing that was present in the symbolic edge linker process from dbdet/pro were put inside a dbpro-independent class sdet_symbolic_edge_linker class.
 - certain internal depencencies to lems that was generally useful were promoted  to VXL, namely:
     - brl/bbas/bvgl/bvgl_param_curve, bvgl_eulerspiral, bvgl_biarc

-Minor changes
-- dbdet_sel_base_CFTG_algo.cxx's content were merged into dbdet_sel_base.cxx,
-  insetad of creating sdet_sel_base_CFTG_algo.
-Perhaps Caio could comment on this choice.
-- a few functions were implemented in-place on the .h instead of the .cxx

 ##### Some considerations